sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 Often you may want to write a single experiment that can handle a number of different experimental conditions.
-This usually leads to a growing number of widgets in the experiment user interface that can be distracting.
+This usually leads to a growing number of widgets in the control window that can be distracting.
 To address this issue, in ``pychoacoustics`` it is possible to dinamically show or hide widgets depending on the value taken by chooser widgets.
 To do this, you need to write a function called ``get_fields_to_hide_``